It feels like a normal bike shop. It looks like a normal bike shop. But Wakefield Gregg’s E-Bike Store is unlike any other bike shop in Portland.

-Gregg, a George Fox MBA student, sells electric bicycles, and his is one of about 15 businesses across the country to do so.
-Although his store has the typical, laid- back feel of a friendly Portland bike hangout, it’s with a twist.
+Gregg, a George Fox MBA graduate, sells electric bicycles.
+Although his store has the typical, laid-back feel of a friendly Portland bike hangout, it’s with a twist.
 His customers at the store drink free lattes and speak in terms of watts, charge times, power curves, torque sensors and mileage.

 “The bikes make total sense,” Gregg said.
 “They reduce your gas bill, help people get exercise and are good for running errands.
 Forty percent of all car trips are two miles or less.
 The average commute is 5-12 miles.
 These bikes fit all that.”

-During a trip to China two years ago, Gregg watched as gas in the United States climbed to more than $4 a gallon and noted that there were 90 million electric bikes on the road in China.
+During a trip to China while a student, Gregg watched as gas in the United States climbed to more than $4 a gallon and noted that there were 90 million electric bikes on the road in China.
 He instantly wanted one for himself.

 The bicycles come equipped with racks and fenders and can cruise down the road 20 mph – even uphill.
 They handle surprisingly well, and riders can zoom down the street while casually pedaling.
 Some of the bikes have twist throttles.
 Others have torque sensors that can tell how hard the rider is working.
 Depending on the setting, the bikes will kick up the electric assist when the going gets tougher.